Terron23/IS211_Assignments_Final/README.md

 ## PythonAnywhere
 I have encountered server overload issues.
 This will be fixed by refreshing your screen<br />
 <b>Note:</b> There are slight differences between the master branch and what exists on the website (http://tmj.pythonanywhere.com/).
-On the website there is an extra column (googleLink) added to the <i>booksOwned<i> table schema and an additional button added to the home page.
-To grab the code which powers the deployed web application (http://tmj.pythonanywhere.com/) git pull and then git checkout the branch <code>pythonanywhere</code>
+On the website there is an extra column (googleLink) added to the <i>booksOwned</i> table schema and an additional button added to the home page.
+To grab the code which powers the deployed web application (http://tmj.pythonanywhere.com/) <code>git pull</code> and then <code>git checkout pythonanywhere</code>

 ## Mobile
 <b>Application is Mobile Friendly</b> :sunglasses: